Dealing with duplicates

 Summary

-This chapter showed how to work with duplicate contents, both record and field based.
-If you don't need regexp based separators and if your input is too big to handle, then specialized command line tools sort
+This chapter showed how to work with duplicate contents for records and fields.
+If you don't need regexp based separators and if your input is too big to handle, then specialized command line tools like sort

 and uniq